School of St Roch

 Transport: San Toma stop on the Vaporetto lines, or take the train to St Lucia railway station.

-Opening times: The Scuola Grande is open daily from 9.30am to 5.30pm, except on New Year's Day, Easter and Christmas Day.
-The church is also open daily from 9.30am to 5.30pm, but on Christmas, Easter and New Year's Day it is only open in the mornings from 9.30am to 12.30pm.
-Holy Mass is at 8am on weekdays and 11am on Sundays and religious festivals.
+Opening times: The Scuola Grande is open daily from 9:30am to 5:30pm, except on New Year's Day, Easter and Christmas Day.
+The church is also open daily from 9:30am to 5:30pm.
+Holy Mass is generally at 8am on weekdays and 11am on Sundays and religious festivals.

 Admission: €10 (with concessions available).
 Entry to the church is free.